jmerljak/kuharija/README.md

 Developers
 ------------
 You can easily import this project into your favourite IDE.
 For example, in Eclipse use `Import` and then `Existing Maven projects`.
-Essentially you have to configure Java build path to include `/target/generated-sources/java` and run `mvn apt:process` to generate QueryDsl classes.
+You have to configure Java build path to include `/target/generated-sources/java` and run `mvn apt:process` to generate QueryDsl classes.

 Used tools, technologies and libraries:
 - [Apache Maven](https://maven.apache.org/)